-It’s important to consider where your water comes from, such as a private well or cistern.
+Consider where your water comes from, such as a municipal supply, private well, or cistern.

-Water from a private well should be tested by a certified lab once a year.
-It should be tested for things like total coliform bacteria and pH levels.
+Water from a private well should be tested by a certified laboratory annually.
+These tests will look for things such as total coliform bacteria and pH levels.

-If you get your water from a public system, you should get an annual water quality report.
+If you get your water from a public supply, you should receive an annual water quality report.
 This will include information about specific contaminant levels.
-Knowing from where your water is sourced can help you figure out what you need to filter out.
+Having a fuller understanding of your water source will help you identify what you need to filter out.

 2. Why Do You Want a Filter?

-Knowing why you want a water filter can help you to make a better decision.
+Knowing why you want a water filter will help you choose the most suitable type.
 Common reasons include:

-- Bad taste: A bad taste can be due to water disinfectant, minerals or sulfur.
-Many filters, such as refrigerator and pitcher versions, are designed to improve the taste and odor of water.
+- Bad taste: A bad taste can be due to disinfectants, minerals, or sulfur.
+Many filters, such as refrigerator and pitcher filters, are designed to improve the taste and odor of water.
 They will also protect against harmful contaminants.

-- Lead: This is a serious problem in many states across the U.S. Lead comes from the pipes through which the water runs.
-Many filters, especially the reverse osmosis models, are very effective at removing lead.
+- Lead: Lead is a serious problem across the United States.
+It finds its way into the water as it flows through pipes.
+Many filters, particularly reverse osmosis models, are very effective at removing lead.

-- Hard water: Water that contains excessive amounts of minerals is referred to as “hard.”
-This type of water can leave a hard residue, block taps, and prevent soap from lathering.
-You can use water softeners to combat this, however, these won’t treat bacteria.
-Instead, go for a filter that removes minerals (8).
+- Hard water: Water that contains large amounts of minerals is referred to as “hard water”.
+Hard water can leave a residue, block taps, and prevent soap from lathering.
+You can use water softeners to combat this, although these won’t treat bacteria.
+Instead, opt for a filter that removes minerals (8).

 3. How Will It Fit Your Home?

-Think about the space you have available.
-Also, consider what the filtered water should be used for.
+Consider the space you have available and what the filtered water will be used for.
 Some people only filter their drinking water while others like to have filtered water throughout the home.

-Take into account water pressure — some filters can reduce the flow significantly.
-If you’re looking to create a more eco-friendly home, then a ceramic filter would be an excellent choice.
+Take water pressure into account — some filters can reduce the flow significantly.
+If you want to create a more eco-friendly home, a ceramic filter is an excellent choice.

-Water filters are meant to purify your water, but a poorly maintained filter can do more harm than good.
-It’s crucial you follow the manufacturer’s instructions on how to properly clean it.
-Some filters require replacement regularly (9).
+Water filters are intended to purify your water, but a poorly maintained filter can do more harm than good.
+It is crucial that you follow the manufacturer’s instructions on how and when to properly clean it.
+Some filters require regular replacement (9).

-When you handle the filter, it’s essential to wear gloves and wash your hands thoroughly afterward.
-Because filters collect bacteria, viruses, and contaminants from water, you have to stay protected.
-People with lowered immune systems shouldn’t handle the filters at all.
+When handling the filter, ensure you wear gloves and wash your hands thoroughly afterward.
+As filters collect bacteria, viruses, and contaminants from water, you need to stay protected.
+People with compromised immune systems shouldn’t handle filters at all.

-Water is the source of life — all living things need water to function.
-However, impure water can do more harm than good.
-Water filters are an easy way to ensure you and your family have clean H2O to drink.
+Water is essential for all life on our planet, including our own, but impure water can do more harm than good.
+Water filters provide an easy way to ensure you and your family have clean H2O to drink.